 “AMD’s leadership of the Electronic Industry Citizenship Coalition (EICC) helped convene a dialogue between industry and key stakeholders which made progress on the policy protecting workers rights to Freedom of Association and Collective Bargaining.
 We are hopeful this policy will translate into concrete benefits for workers in the electronics supply chain.” – David M. Schilling, Senior Program Director, Interfaith Center on Corporate Responsibility (ICCR).

 AMD is taking steps to break the link between the trade in minerals and ongoing conflict and human rights abuses in Central Africa.
 To this end, AMD believes that an effective approach has three fundamental elements:

 - A mineral certification program that enables the traceability and certification of minerals mined in the Democratic Republic of the Congo and adjoining countries (the “DRC region”);

 - A conflict-free smelter program that enables third-party validation of each smelter’s sourcing practices and a determination of whether its sources are conflict-free; and

 - Due diligence to verify that tin, tantalum, tungsten, and gold in AMD’s finished products can be traced to a certified conflict-free smelter.

-AMD’s Director of Corporate Responsibility was named one of the Top 15 Conflict Mineral Influence Leaders by Assent Compliance in 2015.1
+AMD’s Director of Corporate Responsibility was named in the Top 100 Conflict Mineral Influence Leaders by Assent Compliance in 2016.1

 Forced Labor and Human Trafficking

-In 2014, AMD maintained a robust Supplier Diversity program for U.S.-based spending, focused on the following areas:
+AMD is committed to our Supplier Diversity program for U.S.-based spending, focused on the following areas: